avengers-p7/Avengers_P7_Documents/Application_CI/Design/05- GoLang CI Checks/Static-code-analysis-poc.md

 # gosec Report File
 [gosec-report.json](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/05-%20GoLang%20CI%20Checks/gosec-report.json)

+# Gosec Issues
+1. main.go:47:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: The code doesn't check for errors returned by router.Run(":8080").
+Potential Issues:
+The server might fail to start (e.g., port already in use) without any indication.
+The program could crash unexpectedly.

+2. api/api.go:232 and api/api.go:208:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: Both lines use json.Unmarshal without checking for potential errors.
+Potential Issues:
+If the JSON data is invalid or unmarshaling fails, the program might behave unexpectedly or return incorrect data.
+Errors won't be logged, making debugging difficult.

+3. api/api.go:152, api/api.go:128, api/api.go:95, and api/api.go:71:

+Error: (While not explicitly mentioned in your prompt, these lines likely have the same G104 error as well.)
+Problem: Similar to 2, these lines use json.Unmarshal without error checking.
+Potential Issues: Same as 2.

+4. api/api.go:152:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: The json.Unmarshal function is used without checking for potential errors.
+Potential Issues: If the redisData is invalid or unmarshaling fails, the program might behave unexpectedly or return incorrect data.
+Errors won't be logged, making debugging difficult.

+5. api/api.go:128:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: Same as above, json.Unmarshal is used without error checking.
+Potential Issues: Same as above.

+6. api/api.go:95:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: Same as above, json.Unmarshal is used without error checking.
+Potential Issues: Same as above.

+7. api/api.go:71:

+Error: G104 (CWE-703) Unhandled errors.
+Problem: Same as above, json.Unmarshal is used without error checking.
+Potential Issues: Same as above.

 # Conclusion
 Gosec stands as a powerful tool for proactive security defense in Go development.
 By seamlessly integrating into your workflows and meticulously analyzing code constructs, it uncovers vulnerabilities before they can compromise application integrity.